Shankerteja/Simple-todo-app/README.md

 ## Installation

-Setup this code in VS code then Run #npm start command, if any Errors occur please run Command #(npm install react-icons --save)
+Setup this code in VS code and then Run Commands 1.#cd ./simple-todo-app 2.#npm install 3.#npm start

 Getting Started with Create React App